Widener's Masters of Social Work program seeks to prepare culturally competent clinical social workers who:

 - are dedicated to the attainment of social and economic justice for the betterment of poor, vulnerable, and oppressed individuals, families, groups, and communities.

 - demonstrate care and compassion for clients from diverse cultural, social, and economic backgrounds.

 - hold an unwavering belief in client strengths, client empowerment, and the importance of the helping relationship.

 - understand the impact of helping traumatized clients on the social worker and on the organizations who serve them, and practice important self-care strategies.

 If you share these values, consider our trauma-informed graduate social work program leading to a master in social work (MSW).
 Our single concentration in clinical social work focuses on providing students with the full range of skills needed for direct clinical practice in human service organizations.

-Three programs of study leading to a MSW degree are available on a full-time (Chester campus only) and part-time (Chester and Harrisburg campuses), or an online basis.
+Three programs of study leading to a MSW degree are available on a full-time and part-time (Chester campus), or an online basis.

 - Regular Program (63 credits)

 Full-time regular admission students can complete the program in two years (4 semesters) of full-time study.
 Regular admission part-time students can complete the program in three years (8 semesters).
 Part-time students must take at least two courses per semester and complete the program within four calendar years.